 This filter recreates the HDR style of tone mapping, with accentuated edges and sharpening.
-This one, like dynamic contrast, often benefit from masking or blend modes.
+Like the Dynamic Contrast filter, HDR Look will often benefit from masking or via blend modes.
 Settings include:

 - Compression: Compresses the tone to reveal highlight and shadow detail. - Detail: Increases the local contrast of details and edges. - Clarity: Increases the global contrast. - Highlights: Recovers detail in the highlights. - Shadows: Recovers detail in the shadows. - Vibrance: Adjusts the vibrance of muted colors. - Glow: Adds a bright glow. - Grunge: Adds a dark gritty look.